 - Ensure that you seal all potential entry holes into your property.

-- Make underneath your house inaccessible to groundhogs.
+- Make areas underneath your house inaccessible to groundhogs.

 Several substances can be used to repel groundhogs from your property.
 Examples include raw eggs, castor oil, cayenne pepper, and predator urine, among many others.
 Apply any of this repellent around the vicinity of your property and into their den.
 In most instances, these repellents cause enough discomfort to deter groundhogs from residing in your yard.
 One quick note on repellents.
 Because repellents quickly wear off with time, they need to be constantly re-applied.

-From weakening the foundation of buildings to the destruction they wreck in gardens to the landscape disfigurement they cause, groundhogs are highly destructive pests.
-But by following some of these tips we’ve explored, you can keep these nasty critters away.
-If you would like professional help dealing with your groundhog infestation, promptly contact us today at District Wildlife Solutions.
+From weakening the foundation of buildings, destruction wreaked upon gardens, or the landscape disfigurement they cause, groundhogs are highly destructive pests.
+If you would like professional help dealing with any groundhog infestation, groundhog removal, or groundhog control needs, contact us today at District Wildlife Solutions.